-Another Blesbok:: Swaziland is alive in natural wonders.
+Another Blesbok: Swaziland is alive with natural wonders.
 At the Mlilwane Wildlife Preserve many African animals such as this blesbok wander free in a majestic setting.
 Swaziland hosts tourists from all over the globe who travel in search of wildlife to photograph and admire.

 The Executioners Rock: A well-known landmark in Swaziland, the Executioner’s Rock is where, legend has it, Swazis convicted of a capital crime were pushed off the rock to their deaths.
 Nowadays it is a more peaceful part of the Swazi countryside.